Examining Your Agreements: Employment Contract Services in Royal Oak, Michigan

 Litigating Employment Contract Disputes

 In addition to reviewing and negotiating employment contracts, our employment attorneys litigate disputes that arise between employer and employee over contract provisions.
-If you are an employee, contractor or consultant seeking to enforce or avoid the terms of an employment agreement, or if you have questions about the legality of stipulations in such an agreement, contact the employment lawyers at Pitt McGehee Palmer & Rivers, to learn how we can help.
+If you are an employee, contractor or consultant seeking to enforce or avoid the terms of an employment agreement, or if you have questions about the legality of stipulations in such an agreement, contact the employment lawyers at Pitt, McGehee, Palmer, Bonanni & Rivers, to learn how we can help.